rabilrbl/gemini-pro-bot/README.md

 3. Create a `.env` file and add the following environment variables:
     * `BOT_TOKEN`: Your Telegram Bot API token.
 You can get one by talking to [@BotFather](https://t.me/BotFather).
     * `GOOGLE_API_KEY`: Your Google Bard API key.
 You can get one from [Google AI Studio](https://makersuite.google.com/).
+    * `AUTHORIZED_USERS`: A comma-separated list of Telegram usernames or user IDs that are authorized to access the bot. (optional) Example value: `shonan23,1234567890`
 4. Run the bot:
     * `python main.py` (if not using pipenv)
     * `pipenv run python main.py` (if using pipenv)